wirrockendigital/toolhub/README.md

    - `/volume1/docker/toolhub/cron.d` (mounted as `/etc/cron.d`)
    - `/volume1/docker/toolhub/logs` (mounted as `/logs`)
    - In your `docker-compose.yml`, configure the user with `user: "<UID>:<GID>"` (e.g., `user: "1061:100"`) to match the host directory permissions.

+> **Note:** Toolhub is specifically designed for use on Synology NAS systems.
+Please manually create all required directories before creating the container:
+>
+> - /volume1/docker/toolhub/
+> - /volume1/docker/toolhub/conf
+> - /volume1/docker/toolhub/cron.d
+> - /volume1/docker/toolhub/scripts
+> - /volume1/docker/toolhub/logs
+> - /volume1/docker/shared
+>
+> Make sure all directories have the correct write permissions for the NAS user you are using (e.g., UID 1061).
+>
+> Additionally, the `.env` file must be placed in the `/volume1/docker/toolhub/conf` directory before installation.
+This file contains e.g. the following values:
+>
+> ```env
+> TOOLHUB_USER=toolhubuser
+> TOOLHUB_PASSWORD=toolhub123
+> TOOLHUB_UID=1061
+> TOOLHUB_GID=100
+> TOOLHUB_FORCE_UPDATE=1
+> ```
+>
+> Ensure that `TOOLHUB_UID` and `TOOLHUB_GID` correspond to the user and group IDs on your Synology NAS to guarantee smooth write access to the mounted volumes.

 ---